awmanoj/awmanoj.github.io/_posts/2018-08-07-how-i-learned-pitfalls-dynamically-typed-languages.md

 categories: tech
 ---

-Dynamically typed languages (like Perl, Python, Ruby etc) are great for developer productivity or so they say.
+Dynamically typed (weak types) languages (like Perl, Python, Ruby etc) are great for developer productivity or so they say.
 I agree to large extent but then for a large scale system with growing components and services this may become a nightmare to maintain.
 This is based on some of the learnings being on both sides.

 In this post, want to discuss one interesting issue that I got reminded of while going through some archives and boils down to one of the perils of using a dynamically type language.